nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 * `SubjectParser` - A class which reads the user commands to call the relevant Subject command.
 * `TaskParser` - A class which reads the user commands to call the relevant task command.
 * `TopicParser` - A class which reads the user commands to call the relevant topic command.
-* `card` - Package holds the necessary classes for the quiz, subject,topic and flashcard functionality.
-* `quiz` - Package holds the classes for the quiz functionality.
-* `Quiz` - An Abstract class that holds the result, list of flashcards and a list of incorrectAnswers for the SubjectQuiz class and the TopicQuiz class to inherit from.
-* `SubjectQuiz` - Instantiated when the user calls for a quiz on a subject.
-* `TopicQuiz` - Instantiated when the user calls for a quiz on a topic.
-* `Result` - A class which stores the marks from a quiz and a description which indicates the performance of the user for that quiz.

 * `ResultList` - A class which holds an ArrayList of results.
-* `Flashcard` - A class which instantiates the flashcard object.Contains the question and answer feature of the flashcard.
-* `Subject` - A class which instantiates the subject object.
-Holds the title of the subject and lists of flashcards, results and topics.

 * `SubjectList` - A class which holds an ArrayList of Subjects.
-* `Topic` - A class which is instantiated when the user creates the topic.
-Holds the title of the topic, an arraylist of flashcards and an arraylist of results.
 * `TopicList` - A class which holds an ArrayList of Topics.

 ## Appendix E: Instructions for Manual Testing